MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/perf-test/code-generation-wizard.md

     }
     ```

+## Create `AtlQuery`
-## Create `AtlQuery` class using the wizard
+Complete the following steps to create the `AtlQuery` class by using the Code generation wizard.

 1. Open the table in the designer window in Visual Studio.
-2. Right click the name of the table and select 'Generate ATL Query' from the Add-ins menu
+2. Right-click the name of the table and on the **Add-ins** menu, click **Generate ATL Query**.
-3. Select the fields and relations that should be included in the `AtlQuery` and press the 'Add' button
+3. Select the fields and relations that should be included in the `AtlQuery`, and then click **Add**.
-4. Rename the name of query if a different name if required.
-5. Rename the name of the fields and relations if required
+4. If needed, rename the query, the fields, and the relations.
-6. Press the 'Generate' button to create the class.
+6. Click **Generate** to create the class.

-### Additional steps to consider
+### Additional optional steps

-1. Add a `query` method to the `AtlData` class returning an instance of the `AtlQuery` class created above.
+When you create the `AltQuery` class, you can also add a `query` method to the `AtlData` class that returns an instance of the `AtlQuery` class created in the procedure earlier in this topic.

 ## Create `AtlSpec` class using the wizard
+Complete the following steps to create the `AtlSpec` class by using the Code generation wizard.

 1. Open the table in the designer window in Visual Studio.
-2. Right click the name of the table and select 'Generate ATL Specification' from the Add-ins menu.
+2. Right-click the name of the table and on the **Add-ins** menu, select **Generate ATL Specification**.
-3. Select the fields that should be included in the `AtlSpec` and press the 'Add' button.
+3. Select the fields that should be included in the `AtlSpec`, and click **Add**.
-4. Rename the name of specification if a different name is required.
-5. Rename the name of the fields if required.
+4. If needed, rename the specification and the fields.
-6. Press the 'Generate' button to create the class.
+5. Click **Generate** to create the class.

-### Additional steps to consider
+### Additional optional steps

-1. Add a `spec` method to the data class returning an instance of the `AtlSpec` class created above.
+Add a `spec` method to the data class which will return an instance of the `AtlSpec` class created in the procedure earlier in this topic.